HugoNikanor/VimCC/README.md

 on the fly.
 But I would still recommend opening the code files in a more well built editor for longer editing.

+## Modes
+The program comes with two mode, the primary 'vim' mode that works as closely to the really deal as possibly.
+There is also a 'less' mode, which is a much worse recreation, but it's there if you want it.

+Note that the less mode still is a bit to close to the vim mode, so `:q` is still needed to quit it, and the file can still be edited.
+Proceed with caution.

 ## Forks
 A fork of this program for the "OpenComputers" mod is available [here](https://github.com/Vexatos/VimOC).
 This is an "official" port, but I'm